elennon/RAD_301/README.md

 RAD_301
 =======

-This is Semester two CA
+This is Semester 2 CA

+It does take a while for view contents to load